fsladkey/facebark/README.md

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
 I will also construct a JSON API so that I can sign up, log in, and log out using an API utility.
 Also push to Heroku.

-[Details][phase-one]

-### Phase 2: Flux Architecture (.5 day)

 Create flux architecture.
 Create containing react components and necessary forms Users should be able to sign up, sign in, log out etc.

-[Details][phase-two]

-### Phase 3: Profiles and search (1.5 day)

-Phase 3 adds a users profile page.
+Add a users profile page.
 On sign in users should be redirected to their profile (until feed is implemented) and be able to edit their information from the profile.

+[Details][phase-one]

+### Phase 2: Flux Architecture (1 day)
 Profiles should include an about page and profile picture.
 Users should be able to search for other users.
+Create photos model allow uploading of photos to an album.

 [Details][phase-three]